sandeepreddybaddam/Turtlebots/README.md

 -- contain codes for platooning using vision

 For vision, Intel Realsense d435 camera is used

-# fdbk_clean
+Also contains,
-Path planning using Feedback linearization
+1. Path planning using Feedback linearization

-# obs_clean
-Obstacle avoidance algorithm using LiDAR and camera
+2. Obstacle avoidance algorithm using LiDAR and camera

 PushButtonPlot refers to:
   User Interface for PID simulation